Simmons Bedding Company: Early history

 In 1870, Zalmon G. Simmons opened his first factory in Kenosha, Wisconsin.
 He started out by manufacturing wooden telegraph insulators and cheese boxes.
 He branched into making bedsprings after receiving a patent for a woven-wire bedspring in payment of a debt.
 In 1876, Simmons became the first manufacturer to mass-produce woven wire mattresses.
-This process helped the company produce beds faster and cheaper, and by 1889, with the introduction of spiral coil springs into woven mattresses, Simmons’ mattress prices dropped from $12 to 95 cents, making mattresses more widely affordable.
+By 1889, with the introduction of spiral coil springs into woven mattresses, Simmons' mattress prices dropped from $12 to 95 cents.
 The business was incorporated in 1884 as the Northwestern Wire Mattress Company, adopting Simmons Manufacturing Company as its name in 1889.
-According to company records, by 1891 it was the largest company "of its kind in the world".